 Day 10 Pamukkale (1B)

-Time to leave sea level behind as passing through almond orchards, we make our way to Pamukkale.
+Time to leave sea level behind, passing through fruit orchards we make our way to Pamukkale.
 In the afternoon, we'll visit the famous white cliffs of Pamukkale.
 2700m long and 160m high, visible from up to 20kms away, Pamukkale is made up of 17 hot water springs in which the temperature varies between 35 and 100 degrees.
-The white cliffs, or travertine are formed when the calcium carbonate, which is deposited at first as a soft jelly, hardens with time.
+The white cliffs are formed when the calcium carbonate, which is deposited at first as a soft jelly, hardens with time.

 We also explore the ancient site of Hierapolis built on top of the white "castle".
-This UNESCO world heritage site is evidence that the hot springs of Pamukkale were used as a spa since the second century BC, and there are large, ancient baths within the city.
+This UNESCO World Heritage Site is evidence that the hot springs of Pamukkale were used as a spa since the 2nd century BC.

 Day 11-12 Selçuk (2B)

-You may also choose to visit the small but exquisite Ephesus Museum, walk up to the remains of the St John basilica, visit the mosque of Isa Bey or just wander the streets and cafes of this vibrant Turkish town.
+You may also choose to walk up to the remains of the St John Basilica, visit the mosque of Isa Bey or just wander the streets and cafes of this vibrant Turkish town.
 Catch a local “dolmus” bus 8kms to the picturesque village of Sirince where you can sample some of the local wine or shop for crafts.
-The beach at Kusadasi is also within reach for the dedicated sunseekers.
+The beach at Pamucak is also within reach for the dedicated sunseekers.

 Approx travel time: Pamukkale to Selçuk, 3hrs